-2020 has been a heck of a year for sure, and many are suffering economic challenges, mental illness, addiction and people have lost hope.
-Hope is the light that flickers in the dimmest conditions as we struggle to find the switch.
+2021 has been a heck of a year so far for many during the pandemic, and many are suffering economic challenges, mental illness, addiction and people have lost hope.

-Below are five suggestions offered by CNJ readers to rekindle hope today, and let’s kick those ruts to the curb as we enter the New Year.
+Below are five suggestions offered by CNJ readers to rekindle hope today.

 Focus on God